okfn/opendatahandbook-old/source/appendices/file-formats.rst

 JSON
 ----

-JSON is a very simple file format that is very easy for any programming language to read.
-Its simplicity means that is generally easier for computers to process than others, such as XML.
+JSON is a simple file format that is very easy for any programming language to read.
+Its simplicity means that it is generally easier for computers to process than others, such as XML.

 XML